fortrabbit/help/docs/install-symfony-5.md

 $ rsync -av ./public/build/ {{app-name}}@deploy.{{region}}.frbit.com:~/public/build/
 ```

-### Professional stack
+### Deploying compiled assets for Professional Apps

-On the professional stack, given the horizontal scaling features, your code is sent to multiple PHP nodes, hence there is no persistent storage.
-You can therefore not rsync there (if you rsync, you will do it only on the deploy node and not on your final PHP nodes).
-The solution we advise, to follow the [Twelve-Factor App rules](https://12factor.net/), is to upload your assets to an external storage.
-We provide the Object Storage for this type of use cases.
-You can read more about it [here](https://help.fortrabbit.com/object-storage).
+These is no persistent storage with the Professional Stack.
+We provide the Object Storage for this, see the [main article](/object-storage) on how to access.

 ## Advanced configurations